stackrox/external-network-pusher/README.md

 ### Output structure
 This script uploads to the user specified bucket in the following manner.
 Under the bucket, you should see:

-external-networks/latest/networks
+external-networks/latest_metadata
+- File which contains metadata of the latest networks.
+All consumers of the crawled network data should only look at this file for the filename which contains the latest networks.

+external-networks/\<timestamp\>_\<dynamic_uuid\>/networks
 - Main file that contains all the provider networks.

-external-networks/latest/checksum
+external-networks/\<timestamp\>_\<dynamic_uuid\>/checksum
-- Contains the checksum for the above networks file
+- Contains the checksum for the above networks file. `latest_metadata` file also contains this info for the latest network data.

-external-networks/latest/timestamp
-- Contains the timestamp of when the scripts was triggered.

 Later runs will not overwrite the previous run outputs.
-Instead, it will change the prefix from `external-networks/latest` to `external-networks/<timestamp>` where timestamp is the timestamp file value of that run.
-Then the scripts uploads new version of the `external-networks/latest` files.
+Instead, it will upload a new version of the network data, and change the content of the `latest_metadata` file.

-However, as of now the scripts only keeps 10 run records in the bucket.
-If the script detected that there are more than 10 records, it starts deleting from the oldest one by timestamp.
+As of now the script only keeps 10 run records in the bucket.
+If the script detected that there are more than 10 records, it starts deleting from the oldest one according to timestamp.

 ### URL endpoints
 URL endpoints used by this crawler is defined in `pkg/common/constants.go`.
 Please check file for the URLs.